 “La Moet is spacious, comfortable and with lots of comfy cushions!
 I love the relaxing cruise gliding through the sparkling turquoise waters in search of a perfect secluded cove to swim and snorkel,” Jenny recommends about island hopping Phuket.

 4.)
-Make Sure Family-style Food Is Part of Your Island Hopping Phuket Tour
+Family-style Food Should Be Part of Your Island Hopping Phuket Tour

 “We have great memories of the food while island hopping Phuket to Kahung Island,” says travel writer Carla Rupp.
 “When we arrived by boat at Kahung Island, travel bloggers piled around tables in the island’s restaurant with our big appetites.
 Family-style bowls of Thai food were a welcome sight.
 Snorkeling and swimming at several spots along the way had left us famished.